 Learn more on this page.

-Wallets that do not provide xpub keys:
+Some of the wallets that do not provide xpub keys:

 BRD (Bread wallet)

-For these wallets you can use the recovery phrase method described below.
+For these wallets, you can use the recovery phrase method described below.

 Generating your xpub key from your recovery phrase